-2. Then Jehovah answered me and said, “Write the vision and make it plain on tablets so that the one who reads will run with it.
+Lord answered me and said, “Write the vision, and make it plain on tablets so that the one who reads may run with it.

-¶5.
-Because wine is treacherous, he becomes proud and does not stay at home.
-Like Sheol, he enlarges his desire, and like death, he is not satisfied, but gathers whole nations for himself and collects all peoples.
+5.Yea, moreover, because wine is treacherous, he becomes proud and does not stay at home.
+Like Sheol, he enlarges his desire, and like death, he is not satisfied, but gathers for himself all the nations, and for himself, collects all the peoples.

 ¶9.
-Woe to him who violently makes an unjust profit for his house, to set up his nest on high to save himself from the hand of evil.
+Woe to him who violently makes an unjust profit for his house, to set up his nest on high to save himself from the clutches of adversity.

-10. You have devised shame for your house by cutting off many peoples; you have sinned against your soul.
+10. You have devised shame for your house by cutting off many peoples, and you have forfeited your soul.

 ¶15.
-Woe to him who causes his neighbor to drink, pouring out your wineskin and making them drunk in order to look on their nakedness.
+Woe to him who gives his neighbors a drink, mixing in your wrath, and also making them drunk in order to look on their nakedness.

 16. You shall be sated with shame instead of glory.
-Drink, yourself, and expose your uncircumcision!
-The cup in Jehovah’s right hand shall come around to you, and disgrace will cover your glory.
+You yourself drink and expose your uncircumcision!
+The cup in Jehovah’s right hand will come around to you, and disgrace will come upon your glory.

-17. For the violence of Lebanon shall cover you; destruction shall dismay even the beasts themselves because of the blood of men and the violence of the earth, the city, and all who dwell in her.
+17. For the violence of Lebanon will cover you, and destruction will dismay the beasts themselves, because of the bloodshed of men and the violence of the land, the city, and of all that dwell in it.

 ¶18.
 What use is an idol that its maker has formed, a molten image?
 It teaches deceit, for the maker relies upon what he makes when he produces dumb idols.